cleesmith/NiceGUI-primer/README.md

 # NiceGUI-primer

-The plain text primer version of NiceGUI's documentation for usage with AI or as a portable offline file.
+This project provides the plain text primer version of NiceGUI's documentation for usage with AI or as a portable offline file.

 Why?